 The Department of Public Health participates in research to improve services and care for the public.
-All research studies that involve human subjects must be reviewed by the Institutional Review Board (IRB) before and during the study.
+Research studies that involve human subjects must be reviewed by the Institutional Review Board (IRB) before and during the study.

-- Philadelphia Department of Behavioral Health and Intellectual disAbility Services (DBHIDS).
+- Department of Behavioral Health and Intellectual disAbility Services (DBHIDS)

-- Philadelphia Department of Human Services (with limited exclusions; please ask for guidance).
+- Department of Human Services (with limited exceptions; ask for guidance)

-- Involving data, staff, or specimens from the Medical Examiner’s Office.
+- Involves data, staff, or specimens from the Medical Examiner’s Office

-- Submitted with a request for review by other City departments.
+- Is submitted with a request for review by other City departments.

 This applies whether or not the study is a multi-site study or has been approved by another IRB.

 These studies must include an investigator or collaborator working for the Department of Public Health.

-A study requires a Data License Agreement (DLA) from the Law Department if any of the following apply:
+You must get a DLA from the Law Department if any of the following apply: